CharacteristicPolynomial/EECS591ChatService/README.md

 # EECS591ChatService
 ## Introduction
-Course implementation project- a crash-tolernt chat service which are always safe.
+Course implementation project- a crash-tolerant chat service which are always safe.
 It should be live as long as from some certain point there are f+1 correct replicas and messages are delivered synchronously.

 ## Usage
 ### Executables